-Citrus Pest Management
+Citrus Pest Management & Resources

 There is a wide range of pests and diseases that can damage citrus and threaten tree and crop health if not managed appropriately.
 Since the early 1900s, California citrus growers have used an Integrated Pest Management (IPM) approach to control pests in the grove.
 IPM incorporates the use of beneficial insects, pesticides, and other management tools to effectively control pests in the most environmentally conscious way possible.

 The University of California is a leading source of information about pests and diseases affecting California citrus and Integrated Pest Management.
 Visit the UC IPM website to learn more.